Large Grant Guidance

 8. Details of your organisational structure.
 Information regarding your legal and charitable structure must be provided

-Closing dates for grant funding applications are 30 April, 31 August and 31 December each year.
+Closing dates for grant funding applications are 4th July 2023 and 10th October 2023.

 For more information please contact: